Forestcore – The Ultimate Nature Aesthetic

 The truth is, while the two are very similar in style, as well as inspiration, they can also appear very different, visually.

-If you didn’t already know, cottagecore is an aesthetic inspired specifically by the romantic, Latin European way of life, particularly in the countryside, with an idealised outlook on the likes of agriculture and more.
+If you didn’t already know, cottagecore is an aesthetic inspired specifically by the romantic, Latin European way of life, particularly in the countryside, with an idealized outlook on the likes of agriculture and more.

 On the other hand, some of the inspiration behind the Forestcore aesthetic has more Celtic, Siberian, and Nordic roots.